ocryptocode/ocryptocode/README.md

-I build a coding and a project building legacy. that reflects my passion.
+I build a project building legacy. that reflects my passion.
 These repositories act as proof-of-work (POW)

 This repository also serves as my resume